MarkBroerkens/CarND-LaneLines-P1/README.md

 This is my submission for the Udacity Self-Driving Car Nanodegree Lane Detection Project.
-You can find my code in this [Jupyter Notebook](P1.ipynb).
-The goal of this project was to implement a computer vision pipeline that would detect and highlight lane markers.
-The following is a brief walk-through my code.
+You can find my code in this [Jupyter Notebook](https://github.com/MarkBroerkens/CarND-LaneLines-P1/blob/master/P1.ipynb).

 ## Summary